WadhwaniAI/covid-modelling/docs/config.md

 ## Uncertainty

-- `method`: MCUncertainty, or MCMCUncertainty
+- `method`: ABMAUncertainty, or MCMCUncertainty

 Parameters for each uncertainty class come inside `uncertainty_params`.

-For MCUncertainty :
+For ABMAUncertainty :
 - `num_evals` : int
 - `fitting_method`: str.
 Can be `gridsearch` or  `bayes_opt`
 For `gridsearch` -